Salah Mejri: Return to Real Madrid

 On October 10, 2019, Mejri returned to Spanish EuroLeague club Real Madrid for the rest of the season.
 He did not play in the ACB final tournament and was replaced by Juan Nunez.

 China

 In September 2020, Mejri signed a one-year contract with Beijing Royal Fighters.

 Kuwait

 On September 16, 2021, Mejri signed in Kuwait with Al-Jahra of the Kuwaiti Division I Basketball League.

 Beirut Club

 On April 14, 2022, Mejri signed in Lebanon for Beirut Club of the Lebanese Basketball League.

-Kazma
+Lakers

 In March 2023, Mejri made his debut for Kazma of Kuwait in the West Asia Super League (WASL), recording 19 points and 17 rebounds in a win over Shabab Al Ahli.
 On 9 February 2024, Mejri announced his retirement from professional basketball.